aalpturkay/expense_tracking_app_flutter/README.md

 ## Features

 - Register, Login
-- Get all expenses, Create new expense, Delete an expense
+- Create, Delete, Get and Search Expense
-- Get your total balance
+- Get Total Balance

 ## How it Looks?